Please notice that the guide is being updated during spring 2023.

 If you are going to use register data containing personal data, you have to have permission from the register holder, sometimes also the opinion of the Data Protection Ombudsman.
 You may also need a research permission if you are doing research at schools, nursery schools, social or health care organizations etc. In some special cases or when the funder or the publisher requires you will need ethical review of your research plan.

-When the data includes personal or administrative information, you have to follow the regulations in the Personal Data Act and in the Act on the Openness of Government Activities.
+When the data includes personal or administrative information, you have to follow the regulations in the Data protection act.

 When planning your research you should agree within the project group and with your employer on the rights, responsibilities, and obligations related to the data that you are going to collect: